USP7: Regulation of the p53 tumor suppressor

 USP7 or HAUSP is a ubiquitin specific protease or a deubiquitylating enzyme that cleaves ubiquitin from its substrates.
 Since ubiquitylation (polyubiquitination) is most commonly associated with the stability and degradation of cellular proteins, HAUSP activity generally stabilizes its substrate proteins.

 HAUSP is most popularly known as a direct antagonist of Mdm2, the E3 ubiquitin ligase for the tumor suppressor protein, p53.
 Normally, p53 levels are kept low in part due to Mdm2-mediated ubiquitylation and degradation of p53.
 In response to oncogenic insults, HAUSP can deubiquitinate p53 and protect p53 from Mdm2-mediated degradation, indicating that it may possess a tumor suppressor function for the immediate stabilization of p53 in response to stress.

 Another important role of HAUSP function involves the oncogenic stabilization of p53.
 Oncogenes such as Myc and E1A are thought to activate p53 through a p19 alternative reading frame (p19ARF, also called ARF)-dependent pathway, although some evidence suggests ARF is not essential in this process.
 A possibility is that HAUSP provides an alternative pathway for safeguarding the cell against oncogenic insults.

 Role in transcriptional regulation

 USP7 can deubiquitinate histone H2B and this activity is associated with gene silencing in Drosophila.
 USP7 associates with a metabolic enzyme, GMP synthetase (GMPS) and this association stimulates USP7 deubiquitinase activity towards H2B.
 The USP7-GMPS complex is recruited to the polycomb (Pc) region in Drosophila and contributes to epigenetic silencing of homeotic genes.

+USP7 also controls histone H2A monoubiquitylation (H2AK119ub1), known to repress gene expression, by noncanonical Polycomb-repressive complexes (ncPRC1s).

+Role in drug addiction

+USP7, in conjunction with the scaffold protein Maged1, mediates the monoubiquitination of histone H2A in the paraventricular thalamus, a non-canonical reward region of the brain.
+This modification is significantly increased in response to chronic cocaine use, contributing to cocaine-adaptive behaviors and transcriptional repression in mice.
+Furthermore, genetic variations in MAGED1 and USP7 are associated with altered susceptibility to cocaine addiction and cocaine-induced behaviors in humans.
+These findings reveal an important epigenetic mechanism involving USP7 that regulates the risk and behavioral response to cocaine addiction, positioning USP7 as a potential therapeutic target for cocaine use disorder.